Blog By Scott Harrison Bay Area Realtor of 20+ years

 March 12 2009 How the 2009 Stimulus plan can help you.

-Looking at forclosure?
-The state of California just gave your bank insentive to participate in short sales.
+Looking at foreclosure?
+The state of California just gave your bank incentive to participate in short sales.
 The California Legislature, as part of the recently-passed budget package, approved Friday, legislation SB2X-7 and AB2X-7, which provide for a 90-day foreclosure moratorium for those who first loan was recorded between Jan.
 1, 2003 and Jan.
 1, 2008

 The bill also increases the first-time home buyer credit from $7,500 to $8,000, and removes the requirement that the credit be paid back if the buyer stays in the home for at least three years.
 It also extends the expiration date for the credit from July 1 to Dec.
 1, 2009.
 Homebuyers must have purchased a home after Jan.
 1, 2009, and before Dec.
 1, 2009, to be eligible for the $8,000 credit

-If you know someone who is having some trouble making your house payment specifics on how the Stimulus Package can assist you even if your home value is below your loan ballance can be seen at this link.
+If you know someone who is having some trouble making your house payment specifics on how the Stimulus Package can assist you even if your home value is below your loan balance.

-Septerber 30th While the economy and market wonders how the Congress will decide to fuel the economy and east credit worries.
+September 30th While the economy and market wonders how the Congress will decide to fuel the economy and east credit worries.
 A new rules is due to go into effect in 2009 that effect the capital gains exemption of $250,000 or $500,00 on the sale of a principal residence.
 This could have a huge impact on some sellers who in the last 5 years have had some non qualifying use.
-For more on this story click here

 Encouraging First-Time Homebuyers to purchase – for primary residence only.